 Space is limited.
 Register now!

-The program believes that learning to cook Middle Eastern dishes not only builds skills but helps meet growing demand for global flavors — particularly as Middle Eastern and Mediterranean restaurants flourish in the U.S.
+Seeds of Middle Eastern Culture is all about nurturing the next generation of chefs, food entrepreneurs, and cultural ambassadors by introducing them to the rich world of Middle Eastern cuisine.
+The program believes that learning to cook Middle Eastern dishes not only makes chefs more skilled, but also helps them meet the growing demand for global flavors—especially as Middle Eastern and Mediterranean restaurants are booming in the U.S.